Updated: Aug 24, 2020

 Endometriosis - my very own Mount Everest

 My healing journey started in 2011, when I was diagnosed with Stage IV Endometriosis.
-I had been experiencing excruciating period pains and according to the doctors the illness was so advanced, that the only solution was a full hysterectomy with the possibility of having part of my bowel removed.
+I had been experiencing excruciating period pains for years and according to the doctors the illness was so advanced, that the only solution was a full hysterectomy with the possibility of having part of my bowel removed.
 I was shocked, numb and scared.
 After 6 months of GnRH injections that put me artificially into menopause.
 I went to Germany to get a second opinion and was told that there was an alternative to such an invasive procedure - nutrition.
 Was it really that simple?

 My father had suffered from bowel cancer previously and my parents had changed their diet and life style with incredible effects, so I was aware of the powerful changes food could make to the body.
 Assisted by Homeopathy, Life Coaching & Chinese Medicine I started to work on a healthier, cleaner "me".
 The results were unbelievable.
 I felt like a different person: I lost weight, I had more energy and felt generally more positive.
 I was on the right path, but still suffered from long periods accompanied by pains, albeit less intense.